43H Biomedical Sciences Corps Officer

 Upon Commissioning

 New officers enter with clinical expertise in a specialty, but they still need to learn how that specialty works inside the Air Force medical system.
-Military credentialing, readiness requirements, and officer leadership are the early growth areas.
+Military credentialing, which involves submitting licensure documentation and obtaining clinical privileges through the medical treatment facility, is a required step before independent practice begins.
+That process can take several weeks to complete at the first duty station.
+Officers also need to absorb readiness requirements, deployment medical standards, and the officer leadership culture that differs from civilian clinical environments.

 Work Environment